 There are over 5000 potato varieties worldwide.
-The easy answer comes down to how much starch a potato has.
-The higher the amount, the drier and fluffier the texture of the cooked potato is going to be.
+The easy answer comes down to how much starch potatoes have.
+The higher the amount, the drier and fluffier the cooked potato's texture is going to be.

 There are three main types of potatoes I saw in the grocery stores.

-Besides them, there are the new potatoes I buy at the Farmers Market, the fingerling potatoes I get for small meals and many other varieties.
+Besides them, I buy the new potatoes at the Farmers Market, the fingerling potatoes I get for small meals, and many other varieties.

-Starchy Potatoes– When cooked, these potatoes do not hold their shape very well, which makes them perfect for mashed potatoes, boiled, steamed, baked and fried.
+Starchy potatoes- When cooked, these potatoes do not hold their shape very well, making them perfect for mashed potatoes, boiled, steamed, baked, and fried.

-Russet and Idaho Potato are the popular ones for a baking potato.
+Russet and Idaho Potato are the popular ones for baking potatoes.
 Also, awesome French Fries come out of these two varieties.

-All Purpose Potatoes– these potatoes are something in between the waxy potatoes and starchy ones.
-The name says it all, as they can be used in all kind of recipes.
+All-purpose potatoes- these potatoes are something in between the waxy potatoes and starchy ones.
+The name says it all, as they can be used in all kinds of recipes.

-One example of all purpose ones is the Yukon Gold Potato.
-It is waxy enough to hold its shape and starchy enough to be used in mashed potato.
+One example of an all-purpose one is the Yukon Gold Potato.
+It is waxy enough to hold its shape and starchy enough to be used in mashed potatoes.

 So, now that we know a little bit better about what potatoes we need to use, I thought it would be fun to put together a collection of easy potato recipes from my blog that I hope you will find useful.

-This collection is meant to grow over time, because potatoes are one of these vegetables we all love and eat on a regular basis.
+This collection is meant to grow over time because potatoes are one of these vegetables we all love and eat regularly.

-You will find recipes for appetizers, soups, salads, main dish and side dish.
+You will find recipes for appetizers, soups, salads, main dishes, and side dishes.
 There is something for everyone.

 Enjoy and happy cooking!